Shubhyam-f/inalpha/examples/backtest-validation/FINDINGS.md

 | **Annualized Return mismatch** | `R_ANN_ERR` (reported: 99.9, calculated: 10.0) | FAILURE — 1 row returned |
 | **Valid control case** | `R_VALID` (total return: 10.0, annualized return: 10.0) | PASS — reconciliation successful |
 | **Path-dependent risk metrics** | Sharpe, Sortino, annualized volatility, maximum drawdown, drawdown duration | NOT INDEPENDENTLY VALIDATABLE — requires per-bar equity curve |

+## Private Snapshot Validation

+The same validation framework was also applied to the private sanitized snapshot supplied for the issue.

+The private snapshot contained:

+- 57 strategy candidates
+- 56 completed backtest runs
+- 1,425 simulated fills
+- 44 runs containing fills
+- 12 runs without fills
+- 53 candidates with a latest backtest run reference

+These results are **private snapshot findings only**.
+They are not independently reproduced by the public synthetic fixture and should not be interpreted as proof of the underlying engine's calculations.

+The public repository contains only the reproducible validation logic and synthetic data required to exercise the checks.
+Private CSV rows, PBIX files, internal identifiers, account information, credentials, and production connection details are excluded.